Abbie Burgess: Legacy

 The folk song "Lighthouse Keeper" by Neptune's Car was inspired by the experiences of women lighthouse tenders including Abbie, Ida Lewis, and Katherine Walker.

 In 1998, the United States Coast Guard commissioned Cutter Abbie Burgess (WLM-553), a 175' Keeper-class buoy tender.
 She is currently stationed in Rockland.

+In 2023, the Chance Theater in Anaheim, CA presented a play, "Matinicus: The Story of Abigail Burgess," written by Jenny Connell Davis, about Abbie's time on Matinicus Rock with her family.